alexlux58/2024_2025_Notes/pictures/AWS-Advanced-Networking.md

 - Make sure that you consider the accumulated network credits before doing performance benchmark for instances supporting network I/O credits mechanism.

 ---

+# VPC Flow Logs

+- Capture information about IP traffic going in/out of your ENIs:
+  - VPC Flow Logs
+  - Subnet Flow Logs
+  - Elastic Network Interface Flow Logs
+- Data is stored in CloudWatch Logs or S3
+- Helps to monitor and troubleshoot connectivity issues
+- Flow logs data can go to S3 / CloudWatch Logs / Kinesis Data Firehose